 I love finding interesting compositions and textures to take photos of.
 My photography is really important to me as an artist, both because I paint my portraits from photographs, and because I take a lot of process photos of my work for my website and blog.

 When I find something interesting, I’ll take a lot of photos of it from different angles.
 Through trial and error, I’ve learned to create compositions quickly, and to see details I might have otherwise overlooked.
 I can then choose the best composition for the photo I want to create.
 Later I’ll apply what I’ve learned to my paintings, drawings or other creations.

 I mostly paint portraits, so I photograph a lot of people!
 When I’m in social situations and pull out my camera, it feels like it’s a barrier between me and the rest of the world.
-It allows me to be there, but also be “invisible” which makes me feel safer, and more at ease.
-Also, after a while people usually forget that I and my camera are there, and begin to act more authentic and natural.
-This is the time when I often capture some amazing candid shots!
+It allows me to be there, but also be “invisible” which can slightly reduce my anxiety.
+The best part is that after a while people forget that I and my camera are there, and begin to act more authentic and natural.
+This is the time when I often capture some amazing candid shots.
 I prefer these photos over boring, unimaginative, posed and formal reference photos.
-Candid natural shots used as painting references are the basis for exciting, dynamic portrait paintings!
+Candid natural shots used as painting references are the basis for exciting, dynamic portrait paintings.

-Flowers and landscapes don’t move, which allows me to get a lot of practice in getting just the right backgrounds and compositions before adding in people and facial expressions into the mix.
+I’m moved by a lot of landscapes and flowers, but I’m not inspired to paint them often.
+I do like to photograph them though, and as far are honing my compositions skills, they’re perfect because they don’t visibly move.
+This allows me to get a lot of practice in getting just the right backgrounds and compositions before adding in people and facial expressions into the mix.

 I always like taking pics of this majestic fellow.
 I captured him here on guard duty at the playground this past summer.
 As you can see, he takes his job very seriously. <3